irsat000/CAI-Tools/README.md

 Firefox store link: https://addons.mozilla.org/en-US/firefox/addon/cai-tools/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search

+Note: Mobile phone users can use Kiwi browser and download the extension from Chrome Store.

 # How to
 For conversation and character data, navigate to a conversation pages.
 You can choose any conversation from histories page.
 For history data, navigate to "View Chat Histories".